Introduction

 - Languages spoken

-This data comes from consumer data companies and has traditionally been used for targeted marketing.
+These data come from consumer data companies and have traditionally been used for targeted marketing.
 Note that consumer data companies only have data on adult consumers.

 Social Determinants of Health (SDOH)